Skip to content

 Platinum Asset Management is a popular Australian asset management company that focuses on international shares, providing portfolios of listed companies from around the world.
 Platinum offers only one core investment style – seeking out companies that are yet to be fairly valued by the market.

-However, poor financial results have seen the stock fall significantly in 2023 — meaning the dividend may not be sustainable.
+However, poor financial results saw the stock fall significantly in 2023 — meaning the dividend may

 Take your position on over 13,000 local and international shares via CFDs or share trading – all at your fingertips on our award-winning platform.*

-Learn more about share CFDs or shares trading with us, or open an account to get started today. *
+Learn more about share CFDs or share trading with us, or open an account to get started today. *

 Winner of ‘Best Multi-Platform Provider’ at ADVFN International Finance Awards 2022